onaraighl/hydroDynInstability/RayleighTaylor/README.md

 La=\lambda Ma
 $$

 The wavenumber $\alpha$ (scalar-valued) is the only input into the code.
+Note that $k$ is used for wavenumber in the reference text.
 All other parameters are hard-coded:

 * nuL- depth of liquid layer
 * nuG - depth of gas layer